Milan Malpensa Airport: 2010s

 Responding to Alitalia's pullout, the operator SEA launched an all-out publicity programme and aggressively marketed Malpensa Airport around the world.
 As a result, from 2008 to 2011, a total of 34 new passenger and cargo routes were added to Malpensa's network.

 The low-cost carrier EasyJet made Malpensa its main base after London Gatwick, with more than 20 of its Airbus A319s and Airbus A320s based there.
-The airline currently flies services from Malpensa to more than 70 destinations in Italy and across Europe.
 Competitor Ryanair confirmed plans to open an operating base at Malpensa from December 2015, initially with one aircraft.